jamestpatmore/ExpressNoteTaker/README.md

 to launch the application

-If you'd like a more user friendly approach over the command-line, then you can visit my heroku link [here] () :rainbow:
+If you'd like a more user friendly approach over the command-line, then you can visit my heroku link [here](https://express-note-taker-jtp.herokuapp.com/notes) :rainbow:

-## Usage

-example of the application being used :diamonds:

 ## Contact
 [Email](mailto:jamesthomaspatmore7@gmail.com)